Edward Plunkett, 20th Baron of Dunsany

-Edward John Carlos Plunkett, 20th Baron of Dunsany (born Dublin, 10 September 1939 – died Navan, County Meath, 24 May 2011), with Irish, Brazilian and UK citizenship, was the grandson of the author Lord Dunsany, and a modern artist (painter and sculptor) and landowner.
-Lord Dunsany succeeded to the title in 1999 on the death of his father, Lt-Col Randal Arthur Henry Plunkett, 19th Baron of Dunsany.
+Edward John Carlos Plunkett, 20th Baron of Dunsany (10 September 1939 – 24 May 2011), was a modern artist (painter and sculptor), landowner and holder of one of the oldest remaining titles in the Peerage of Ireland.
+He was the grandson of the author Lord Dunsany.
+He succeeded to his title in 1999 on the death of his father Randal, 19th Baron of Dunsany.

-Life

-Early life and education
+Early life

 Plunkett was born in Dublin on September 10, 1939, and brought to Brazil for the years of World War II, returning to Ireland at the age of 7, speaking only Brazilian Portuguese.
 His parents were divorced in 1947, and he was brought up by his grandparents (he was estranged from his father, and his mother lived primarily in Brazil).
 Plunkett was educated at Eton College and the Slade School of Fine Art (1957 to 1960), where he showed himself to be a skilled draughtsman.

 Career

 Plunkett apprenticed with Loio Persio in Rio de Janeiro from 1961 to 1962, and worked and studied gravure with S.W.
 Hayter in Paris in 1962.
 He then attended the Ecole des Beaux-Arts in Paris from 1962 to 1964.
 By then an experienced artist in paint and pencil, who later added architectural studies and design work to his skills, Plunkett worked next at Vence in the south of France, where he was the resident painter at the Foundation Karolyi in 1969, then moved to Rome, where he established a studio in Trasteveri.
 Sometime after a major exhibition in Rome in 1975, he suffered a breakdown in a major partnership and lost much of his art.

 Plunkett moved to the USA in 1977, where he developed a studio in Manhattan, New York and took up design as a significant area of work.
 While in New York, he married and co-founded de Marsillac Plunkett Inc, Designers and Architects, a New York-based partnership for which he provided design elements for his wife's architectural work.

 In 1991 Plunkett and his family moved to London, where he kept a studio from 1991 to 1993.
 He returned to the family's Dunsany estate near the Hill of Tara in 1994, and set up his main studio in the old Estate Office in the castle.
 While in Ireland, he did design work for companies working with glass bottles, including mineral water and champagne suppliers.

 He was primarily a painter, but also produced sculptures designed by him and manufactured in France or the UK.
 He painted official portraits of two former Taoisigh (Prime Ministers) of Ireland, Charles Haughey and John Bruton.

 Plunkett was exhibited on multiple occasions, the last public showing being a one-man exhibition in Rome.
 His appearances included: